tv2/mediatech-logger/README.md

 ## Environment Variables

-### @tv2media/node-logger
+### @tv2media/logger/node

-The DefaultLogger is using the environment variable NODE_ENV to determine which log level and format which will be used.
+The `DefaultLogger` is using the environment variable NODE_ENV to determine which log level and format which will be used.
 The current setup is the following.

 ```bash
 NODE_ENV=production            # format = JSON, log level = warn